Strict quantization of coadjoint orbits: Continuity

 \begin{proposition} Let $V$ be an analytic subset of a Stein manifold $M$.
 Then $\Hol(V)$ endowed with the topology of locally uniform convergence is a Fr\'echet space. \end{proposition}

-\begin{proof} It follows from the definition of analytic sets that $V$ is closed.
+\begin{proof} It follows from the definition of analytic subsets that $V$ is closed.
 Therefore the restriction of any compact exhaustion of $M$ to $V$ gives a compact exhaustion $K_i$ of $V$.
 The seminorms $\norm f_{K_i} = \sup_{K_i} \abs f$ define a countable system of seminorms inducing the topology of locally uniform convergence.
-The completeness of $\Hol(V)$ with respect to this topology is a non-trivial result and proved in \cite[Theorem 7.4.9]{hoermander:1990b}. \end{proof} The crucial property of analytic subsets of Stein manifolds is the following extendability property for any holomorphic function on $V$.
+The completeness of $\Hol(V)$ with respect to this topology is a non-trivial result and proved in \cite[Theorem 7.4.9]{hoermander:1990b}. \end{proof} The crucial property of an analytic subset $V$ of a Stein manifold is the following extendability property for any holomorphic function on $V$, see \cite[Theorem 7.4.8]{hoermander:1990b}:

 \begin{theorem}[Extendability of holomorphic functions] Let $V$ be an analytic subset of a Stein manifold $M$.
-Any function $f \in \Hol(V)$ can be extended to a function $f \in \Hol(M)$.
-In other words, the restriction map $\Hol(M) \to \Hol(V)$ is surjective. \end{theorem}
+Any holomorphic function $f \in \Hol(V)$ can be extended to a holomorphic function $f \in \Hol(M)$.
+In other words, the restriction map $\Hol(M) \to \Hol(V)$ is surjective. \end{theorem} For an analytic subset $V$ of a complex manifold $M$ we denote the subspace of $\Hol(M)$ consisting of functions that vanish on $V$ by $\vanideal V$.
+Note that the restriction map $\Hol(M) \to \Hol(V)$ descends to a map on the quotient, $r \colon \Hol(M)/\vanideal V \to \Hol(V)$.
+This map is clearly injective by definition of $\vanideal V$, and if $M$ is Stein it is surjective by the previous theorem.